sputlab/EasyLog/README.md

 Logging activities is straightforward and direct.
 There are three main elements:
 - **Activity Description**: A text field to enter the description of the activity.
 - **Timer**: A stopwatch that starts counting time as soon as the "Start" button is pressed, with updates every second, displaying the elapsed time in HH:MM:SS format.
-- **Start/Stop Button**: Allows users to start or stop the timer, recording the elapsed time once the activity is completed.
+- **Start/Pause Button**: Allows users to start, pause and resume the timer, recording the elapsed time once the activity is completed.
+- **Save Log Button**: Allows users to record the elapsed time and activity description once the activity is completed.

 ## 3. Activity Management
 Logged activities are displayed in a list below the timer.
 Each activity shows: